WordPress/gutenberg/docs/explanations/principles.md

 When applied, sometimes these principles build on each other much like the idea of constructing a house with a foundation, walls and roof.
 However, other times the application of the principles results in something that is more similar to a tapestry where threads of each principle are embedded together and evident in the finished feature or design of the project.

-## Aim for delightful, consistent, accessible user interfaces for empowering content creation and expression.
+## A canvas for expression.

 _“Optimize for the user” (Matias - [Gutenberg or the Ship of Theseus](https://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/))_

-Each of the words in this principle are deliberate:
+The block canvas is the primary interface and brings about the expectation of *direct* manipulation.
+Blocks can define multiple states, variations, and can mutate.
+The canvas of the block should:

-### Delightful
+### Guide users around interacting with the content.

-The user interfaces should “get out of the way” and support the user in creating their content.
-They should lead to experiences where the user (in the vernacular of Marie Kondo) _finds delight_ with each new thing they discover they can do or accomplish.
+For this, the interface needs to welcome exploration and to be able to teach its affordances intuitively.
+It should result in experiences producing "aha!" moments when users create their content (see [here for an example](https://twitter.com/colemank83/status/1371846826664591364)).

-### Consistent
+Interactive tools should be contextual when needed, and focus on supporting the user in creating their content - present when needed and getting out of the way when not.

-Any interfaces are consistently applied.
-Users should be able to _rely on muscle memory and learned patterns_ as they become familiar with how it works.
+### Uniformity within diversity

-This also applies to learning _where to find_ different elements that the user might interact with in creating their content.
+Learning the ingredients of the interface happens once, but scales to hundreds of blocks.
+Users should be able to *rely on muscle memory and learned patterns* as they become more familiar with the interface.

 ### Accessible